 Polygravity's core product is a protocol stack called PolyXchange.
 PolyXchange is a, high-security, real-time digital contract exchange system, backed by highly scalable blockchain technology.
 Its main mechanics can be divided into the three protocols it consists of:

 Polygravity's EADP is a modified strict fair exchange/non-repudiation protocol that lets trading parties safely sign digital contracts between each other.
-After contracts are stored in the ESDP the EADP then performs double entry bookkeeping based on the ESDP
+After the contracts are stored in the ESDP the EADP then performs double entry bookkeeping based on the ESDP

 PolyXchange does not have a native asset (cryptocurrency).
 As a result of this no public ledger needs to be maintained that would require a global consensus algorithm.
 Instead, the EADP can be seen as PolyXchange's consensus algorithm.
 Due to the fact that this consensus must only be established locally, between the two parties that trade, the network scales linearly with every node joining the network.